de-Medeiros-insect-lab/workflows/initial_setup/README.md

 # Initial setup

+## Windows users
+The most straightforward way to use a Unix terminal on Windows is to install the Windows Subsystem for Linux.
+Check instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).

-## Getting access and basic linus usage
+## Getting access and basic Linux usage

 Check this repository for general Grainger Bioinformatics Center (GBC) instructions for server access and initial setup: <https://felixgrewe.github.io/linux_cookbook/>